- US Online Poker

 - US Online Sports Betting

-Connecticut sports betting is coming soon.
-In March, the state reached an agreement with the Mohegan and the Mashantucket Pequot tribes.
+Connecticut sports betting was signed into law on May 27, but awaits federal approval due to the need to amend the state’s compact with the Mohegan and the Mashantucket Pequot tribes.
 The tribes hold a duopoly on casino gaming and had claimed sports betting was under that classification.
-Ultimately, they agreed to share sports betting with the state lottery in return for the exclusive right to offer online casino products.
+Ultimately, they agreed to share sports betting with the state lottery in March in return for the exclusive right to offer online casino products.

 Even before that agreement came to fruition, a House bill was progressing through the state legislative process.
-It was light on details to begin with, as those were to be determined by the Governor’s negotiations with the tribes.
-With that obstacle out of the way, it should pass easily, and Connecticut online casinos and sports betting could potentially be off the ground before the end of 2021, or if not, then by early 2022.
+It was light on details to begin with, as those were to be determined by the governor’s negotiations with the tribes.
+With that obstacle out of the way, the bill passed the House easily.
+Now that the Connecticut General Assembly approved the legislation and Lamont signed it into law, Connecticut online casinos and sports betting could potentially be off the ground before the end of 2021; or if not, by early 2022.

-Once sports betting is legal in Connecticut, Gov. Ned Lamont predicts sports wagering and iGaming revenue will generate tens of millions of dollars for the state.
+Once the compact is amended and sports betting is legal in Connecticut, Gov. Ned Lamont predicts sports wagering and iGaming revenue will generate tens of millions of dollars for the state.
 The terms of his agreement with the tribes are that each casino and the Lottery will get one online sportsbook skin apiece.
 The tribes will also get one skin apiece to offer online casinos and mobile poker in Connecticut.
-The lottery, for its part, will be able to conduct online draw ticket sales in CT, and offer online Keno as well.
+The lottery, for its part, will be able to conduct online draw ticket sales in CT, and offer online Keno, as well.

 Conversely, the Lottery will have the right to open up to 15 retail sportsbooks, while each casino will have just the one.
 Hartford and Bridgeport will each host at least one.
 The state’s three off-track betting shops, operated by Sportech, should also end up hosting some of the Lottery’s sportsbooks.

-Connecticut will likely have exactly three online sportsbooks, as the terms of the agreement specify one skin per tribe plus one for the Lottery.
+Connecticut will likely have exactly three online sportsbooks, as the terms of the agreement specify one skin per tribe plus one for the Connecticut Lottery Corporation (CLC).
 Plans could change during the legislative process, however, and the state could probably support four or five brands if the tribes were allowed multiple skins.

+From the start, one thing has been certain, which is that DraftKings Sportsbook is coming to Connecticut.
 Foxwoods and the Mashantucket Pequot Tribe already partnered with DraftKings, well before the agreement was even reached.
-That leaves the Mohegan Tribe and the Lottery.
+The Mohegan Tribe partnered with FanDuel.
+So that leaves the CLC.

-If not BetMGM, then the third sports brand is likely to be perhaps William Hill, Barstool, or even a surprise move by someone like Bally’s.
+If not BetMGM, then the third sports brand is likely to be perhaps William Hill (rebranding to Caesars soon), Barstool, or even a surprise move by someone like Bally’s.